aa6/libreoffice_calc_basic_extras/README.md

 Extra functions for LibreOffice Calc macros.

 ## Usage
-As soon as all module names are local and identical function names in different modules won't cause any conflicts, the easiest way to start using the functions is just copy them directly into the module.
+As soon as all module names are local and identical function names in different modules won't cause any conflicts, the easiest way to start using the functions is just copy them directly into your module.

 ## Common recommendations
 Coding without [XrayTool](http://berma.pagesperso-orange.fr/index2.html) is pain.